jotiheranbnach/system76-led-control/README.md

     npm install
     ```

-3. Now simply start the project with one of the prepared NPM scripts:
+3. Now simply run one of the prepared NPM scripts:
     ```bash
     npm run randomRgb
     ```